2 Edmonton police officers killed during domestic call; suspect dead and 1 hospitalized

 Two Edmonton Police Service patrol officers were killed while responding to a domestic dispute call early Thursday morning, the city's police service has confirmed.

-One person – a female who was related to the suspect – is in hospital with life-threatening injuries but was in stable condition as of 10 a.m. when Edmonton's police chief spoke about the incident for the first time.
+One person – a female of unknown age – is in hospital with life-threatening injuries but was in stable condition as of 10 a.m. when Edmonton's police chief spoke about the incident for the first time.

 Dale McFee called the deaths of two west-end patrol members an "unthinkable and horrific tragedy."